 When someone is seeking alpha, there are only a small number of core strategies that can be implemented in numerous ways.
 Two types of science that quants use in their work are theoretical and empirical.
 Basically, theoretical scientists try to understand why something is happening and then test it.
 Empirical scientists believe that observing past data can help them find patterns to predict future movements without giving any explanation why such patterns exist.
 This is purely data-driven.

 Most quants are theory-driven.
 Many often think that quants do something very complex and unique, but in reality the core concepts of trading systems overlap a lot.
-Usually, there’s six types of strategies: trend, reversion, growth, value/yield, quality and technical sentiment.
+Usually, there are six types of strategies: trend, reversion, growth, value/yield, quality and technical sentiment.
 The data being used can be either price-related or fundamental.
 These strategies in combination with data being used are further discussed in the book with examples.

 Data-driven alphas are rare because they are more complicated.
 Data mining will possibly tell a trader if there are recognizable patterns to predict future movements that one could quantify and profit from.
 One of its advantages is that being more technically challenging it is being far less practiced.
 Another advantage is that through data mining one can find behaviors which have not been classified under any theory yet and the trader doesn’t need to understand the reason behind the behavior.
 This is why many HFT participants prefer the empirical approach.

 The author goes through many important topics in his book about implementing quant strategies like forecast target, time horizon, bet structure, investment universe, model definition, conditioning variables, run frequency.
 These lead to a great variety of how many different quant strategies there can really exist.
 And a combination of different alphas is what gives diversification to a quant just like diversification is used in other aspects of financial life.